Someone is trying to 'destroy my career' says Pauw

-Vera Pauw: A person is trying to 'destroy my career' says Republic of Ireland manager
+Vera Pauw: Republic of Ireland manager claims individual is trying to 'destroy' her career

 Last updated on .From the section Republic of Ireland